ardalanamini/xcoins-code-review/README.md

   - Monetary values were stored as `Number` in the database.
     > This can cause problems as it doesn't have precision safety required to do the math.
     > I used `Decimal128` as suggested in [this](https://docs.mongodb.com/manual/tutorial/model-monetary-data) official `MongoDB` document.
+    > For mathematical calculations in the project we can use [bignumber.js](https://www.npmjs.com/package/bignumber.js),
+    > to handle the precision appropriately.

 ### Improvements